IPv6 deployment: Rapid deployment tools

 Tools such as 6rd, conceived by Rémi Després, have been developed to enable IPv6 rapid deployment.

 Statistics and monitoring

 Google publishes statistics on IPv6 adoption among Google users.
 A graph of IPv6 adoption since 2008 and a map of IPv6 deployment by country are available.

-Akamai publishes by-country and by-network statistics on IPv6 adoption for traffic it sees on its global Content Distribution Network (CDN).
-This set of data also shows graphs for each country and network over time.
+APNIC publishes statistics for worldwide adoption of IPv6 over time.
+This also includes per-country data.

 A global view into the history of the growing IPv6 routing tables can be obtained with the SixXS Ghost Route Hunter.
 This tool provided a list of all allocated IPv6 prefixes until 2014 and marks with colors the ones that were actually being announced into the Internet BGP tables.
 When a prefix was announced, it means that the ISP at least can receive IPv6 packets for their prefix.

 The integration of IPv6 on existing network infrastructure may be monitored from other sources, for example: